bvm-org/bvm/README.md

 is incremented.
 The fetched opcode is interpreted.
 As usual with stack machines, operation in Reverse Polish Notation form: thus in general, you first set up the operands on the stack, and then you call the operator.
+The operators, or opcodes, often expect to find further values on the top of the stack.
+These values will be removed from the stack, and often the result of the opcode will be pushed onto the stack when the operator completes.

 The only exception to this general strategy is the `PUSH` opcode, which causes the following element from the current segment's instruction stream to be placed onto the operand stack.
+In all other cases, arguments to opcodes come from the operand stack, not the instruction stream.

 Note that all opcodes are case sensitive and all the built-in opcodes are in UPPERCASE.
 So, to add together the numbers 3 and 5, we can